goneal26/bongos/README.md

-# Limine C Template
+# BongOS -> A 64-bit hobby operating system

-This repository will demonstrate how to set up a basic kernel in C using Limine.
+*like the drum, not like the glass thing...*

-## How to use this?
+Built off of the Limine bootloader C template.

-### Dependencies
+## Dependencies

 Any `make` command depends on GNU make (`gmake`) and is expected to be run using it.
 This usually means using `make` on most GNU/Linux distros, or `gmake` on other non-GNU systems.